Thomas J. D. Fuller

-Thomas James Duncan Fuller (March 17, 1808 – February 13, 1876) was a United States representative from Maine.
+Thomas James Duncan Fuller (March 17, 1808 – February 13, 1876) was a 19th-century lawyer and politician who served three terms as a United States representative from Maine in the mid-1800s.

 Early life

 Fuller was born in Hardwick, Vermont, on March 17, 1808.
-He was the oldest of four children born to Martin Fuller (1780–1816) and Letitia (Duncan) Fuller (1780–1817), and following the deaths of his parents he was raised by relatives while attending the common schools of Caldeonia County.
+He was the oldest of four children born to Martin Fuller (1780–1816) and Letitia (Duncan) Fuller (1780–1817), and following the deaths of his parents he was raised by relatives while attending the common schools of Caledonia County.

 Start of career

 Fuller studied law with Isaac Fletcher at the same time as Thomas Bartlett Jr. He was admitted to the bar in 1833 and moved to Calais, Maine, to enter into a law partnership with George M. Chase, who had also studied under Fletcher before moving to Maine.
 Fuller had been active in the Democratic-Republican Party (then called Republican, later called Democratic) while living in Vermont, and continued that affiliation in Maine.
 After moving to Maine, Fuller was also active in the state militia, and served as judge advocate of the militia's 7th Division.